-(d) Statutory Holidays
+(c) Statutory Holidays

-In recognition that statutory holidays may be scheduled work days for shift workers, employees will be scheduled off for 11 days in lieu of statutory holidays.
+In recognition that statutory holidays may be scheduled work days for shift workers, employees will be scheduled off for 12 days in lieu of statutory holidays.
 These days off in lieu of statutory holidays shall normally be scheduled in the pay period in which the statutory holiday falls.

-(e) Premium Pay
+(d) Premium Pay

-Premium pay for shift workers as outlined in this Article, who are required to work on Sundays and statutory holidays, shall be paid at time and one-half (150%) for those days, except as provided in Article 12.05(f)2.
+Premium pay for shift workers as outlined in this Article, who are required to work on Sundays and statutory holidays, shall be paid at time and one-half (150%) for those days.

-(f) Shift Premiums (Except NCS)

-- 1. For the purposes of calculation of shift premiums, the day shift is defined as 08:00 to 16:30 and the basis of payment is as follows: - (i) Shift workers shall be paid a shift premium equal to 6.7% of the average hourly rate for all hours of a specific shift that fall outside the day shift except that a shift premium equal to 10% of the average hourly rate shall be paid for all hours worked between 00:00 and 06:30. - (ii) Where less than a majority of the hours of a specific shift fall within the period of 00:00 and 08:00, the period from the start of the shift to 06:30 attracts the 10% premium and the period from 06:30 to 08:00 attracts the 6.7% premium.
+- (e) Shift Premiums - 1.
+For the purposes of calculation of shift premiums, the day shift is defined as 08:00 to 16:30 and the basis of payment is as follows: - (i) Shift workers shall be paid a shift premium equal to 6.7% of their hourly rate for all hours of a specific shift that fall outside the day shift except that a shift premium equal to $\underline{12}$ % of their hourly rate shall be paid for all hours worked between 00:00 and 06:30.

-- (iii) Where a majority of the hours of a specific shift fall outside of the day shift, premium entitlement(s) shall apply to all hours. - (iv) Where a majority of the hours of a specific shift fall within the period 00:00 to 08:00, the portion of the shift between 00:00 and 06:30 attracts the 10% premium and the remainder of the shift attracts the 6.7% premium. - (v) For the purposes of this Article, average hourly rate is calculated on the basis of the average biweekly salary of all MoveUP-affiliated employees as at 1 April of each year, converted to hourly rate in accordance with the formula contained in Article 4.01.
+- (ii) Where less than a majority of the hours of a specific shift fall within the period of 00:00 and 08:00, the period from the start of the shift to 06:30 attracts the $\underline{12}\%$ premium and the period from 06:30 to 08:00 attracts the 6.7% premium. - (iii) Where a majority of the hours of a specific shift fall outside of the day shift, premium entitlement(s) shall apply to all hours. - (iv) Where a majority of the hours of a specific shift fall within the period 00:00 to 08:00, the portion of the shift between 00:00 and 06:30 attracts the $\underline{12}$ % premium and the remainder of the shift attracts the 6.7% premium. - (f) Lunch Periods